liampc/100-days-of-code/log.md

 ## Day 6: Oct 10, 2020

 Spent most of the day practicing and fixing the error when I was deploying my blog app to heroku today.
 Practiced using pipenv, create a sign up forms using django's built in forms.
 Learned how to set up configurations for static files.

+## Day 7: Oct 12, 2020

+Today, I watched the javascript lesson in cs50.
+It serves a good reviewer of JS.
+It also tackled APIs.
+Learned how to fetch APIs and learned about promises in JS.